This episode was originally published on November 11th, 2017.

 When Ms. Black learned that her son had Tay-Sachs disease, a fatal congenital disorder, she and her husband decided to have another child.
 She likens the experience to walking in a city built on top of ruins, writing, “There's always this ruined love, or the lost child right underneath what you're doing in your present life.”

 Together, Ms. Black and the Sugars sort through the guilt and emotional exhaustion that can accompany childbirth in the wake of loss.

 Ms. Black is the author of the memoir “Poster Child” and the New York Times bestseller, “The Still Point of the Turning World.”
 Her work has appeared in Vogue, Salon, Slate, and The New York Times.
-Her next book “Sanctuary” is coming out in 2018.
+Her book “Sanctuary” was released in 2018.

 The Sugars Recommend...